 A bar like this one with the coffee beans from my Home Apothecary book, the lotion bar is a bit firmer and the coffee beans act as a massage to the skin.

-The best oils and butters to use for lotion bars are ones that melt at body temperature.
+The best oils and butters to use for a lotion bar recipe are ones that melt at body temperature.
 This will keep the bars firm in a normally climate-controlled space, and melt the oils and butters rapidly when rubbed in your hands.

 What Oils, Butters, and Waxes to Use in Lotion Bars